 Evaluation Committees (EC) are ad hoc committees formed to evaluate each procurement above a specified threshold according to the procedures in Chapter 12.
 Each EC should include qualified persons knowledgeable of the goods, works or services being procured, which is why the membership should change based on the nature of expertise required.

 A Tenders Board (TB) would be a standing committee whose function is to decide on the award of contracts based on the recommendation of the relevant EC and to ensure that the procurement process has been carried out fairly and satisfactorily, in accordance with the law.
-The Board should normally be chaired by the AO or another senior official whom he/she would appoint and its members should be drawn from senior officials in the PE, with the head of the PMU serving as secretary.
+The Board should normally be chaired by the AO or another senior official whom he/she would appoint, and its members should be drawn from senior officials in the PE, with the head of the PMU serving as secretary.

 An Inspection and Acceptance Committee (IAC) or other arrangements for inspecting good received and confirming that the specifications in the bidding and contract documents have been complied with; for major works projects a Contract Management Committee should be established to oversee the project until completion while discharging the functions described in Chapter 15.

-A Records Officer, who may be an officer in the PMU, who would be charged with opening and maintaining the procurement file for each procurement in accordance with the requirements set out in Chapter 17.
+A Records Officer, who may be an officer in the PMU, would be charged with opening and maintaining the procurement file for each procurement in accordance with the requirements set out in Chapter 17.

 The AO has an obligation to ensure that sufficient resources are made available for these functions to be carried out correctly and effectively.
 In particular, it is important that the PMU and other bodies with responsibilities for procurement should be provided with adequate accommodation, including facilities for the safe storage of documents, and the necessary equipment, including computers and Internet access.